Comprehensive Nuclear-Test-Ban Treaty: Non-laser-driven

+Subsequent non-signatory nuclear tests

-Three countries have tested nuclear weapons since the CTBT opened for signature in 1996.
+Three countries have tested nuclear weapons since the CTBT opened for signature in 1996, India, Pakistan, and North Korea, all non-signatories.
 India and Pakistan both carried out two sets of tests in 1998.
 North Korea carried out six announced tests, one each in 2006, 2009, 2013, two in 2016 and one in 2017.
 All six North Korean tests were picked up by the International Monitoring System set up by the Comprehensive Nuclear-Test-Ban Treaty Organization Preparatory Commission.
 A North Korean test is believed to have taken place in January 2016, evidenced by an "artificial earthquake" measured as a magnitude 5.1 by the U.S. Geological Survey.
 The first successful North Korean hydrogen bomb test supposedly took place in September 2017.
 It was estimated to have an explosive yield of 120 kilotons.